 The Standards of Program Quality and Effectiveness for the Subject Matter Requirement for the Multiple Subject Teaching Credential include standards related to the substance of subject matter program curriculum, qualities of the subject matter program curriculum, leadership and implementation of the subject matter programs, and content specifications for the subject matter requirement for the multiple subject teaching credential.
-Completion of this subject matter preparation prepares multiple subject candidates for the CSET: Multiple Subject examination but does not waive candidates from the requirement to pass the examination.
+Completion of this subject matter preparation prepares multiple subject candidates for the CSET: Multiple Subject examination and effective April 2017 completing a Commission-approved subject matter program waives candidates from the requirement to pass the examination.

 In June 2002, the Commission adopted new subject matter requirements for mathematics, science, social science, and English.
 In January 2004, the Commission adopted new subject matter requirements and standards in four additional subject areas: art, languages other than English (now called World Languages), music, and physical education.
 The requirements for these eight subject matter areas were aligned with the state student content standards and consistent with standards established by national teacher associations in each subject area (i.e., National Council of Teachers of Mathematics, National Council for the Social Sciences, National Art Education Association, and American Council on the Teaching of Foreign Language.)
-In addition, the

-Commission developed new subject matter requirements and standards in five additional subject areas: agriculture, business, health science, home economics, industrial and technology education.
-Subsequently, based on legislation, subject matter requirements were developed for 6 additional world languages, and following that, for American Sign Language (ASL).
+In addition, the Commission developed new subject matter requirements and standards in five additional subject areas: agriculture, business, health science, home economics, and industrial and technology education.
+Subsequently, based on legislation, subject matter requirements were developed for six additional world languages, and following that, for American Sign Language (ASL).

-In 2013, Subject Matter requirements were updated to align with the Common Core State Standards in Multiple Subjects, Mathematics, and English.
+In 2013, Subject Matter Requirements (SMRs) were updated to align with the Common Core State Standards (CCSS) in Multiple Subjects, Mathematics, and English.
 At this time, the Subject Matter requirements for prospective elementary teachers and science teachers are being reviewed to ensure alignment with the Next Generation Science Standards (NGSS).